Common Causes and Solutions of Bow Legs in Adult

 Surgery, laser treatments and chemotherapy

-These treatments are effective in treating bowlegs that has been caused by bone tumors.
+These treatments are effective in treating bowlegs that have been caused by bone tumors.

 In bow legged adults whose have a severe case of bow legs, surgery is often a common option.
 What surgery does is to shift the way bones rest on the knees, correct the bow leg and lessen the strain on the cartilage.